 Select camera type

 It can be said that most users want to buy DSLR cameras.
 Digital SLR cameras (DSLR) or single-lens digital cameras consist of a body and removable lenses.
 This type of camera provides high-quality images that can be enlarged to huge sizes and printed, for example, on the whole wall in the apartment.
 Such devices are not cheap: good amateur DSLR costs from $1000.
 The price tag on the models, which give pictures of professional quality, starts already from $2000.

 In addition, buying a high-quality DSLR allows you to purchase different types of lenses - for example, wide-angle, macro or fisheye - without having to purchase a new camera for everyone lens.
 It is necessary to choose DSLR and for the sake of full control over the process of photography.
 With the camera, you can adjust the shutter speed, aperture, change the ISO speed (photosensitivity), and set all the settings it needs.
 However, then you will have to study and test all settings - not all fans have the desire and time.
 Often just automatic mode is enough.

 DSLR cameras have two disadvantages: heavy and expensive.
 In addition, they are also less practical to carry around.

-The next type of cameras is the so-called point-and-shoot (compact automatic cameras or simply “soap boxes").
+The next type of camera is the so-called point-and-shoot (compact automatic cameras or simply “soapboxes").
 These are relatively cheap cameras that are easy to use.
 The "point and shoot" cameras work like this: the user directs the camera to the object, zooms or decreases the image, and then presses the button to take the picture.
 Such cameras require very little effort on the part of the photographer.
 They usually focus and adapt to lighting conditions.